 Parkinson’s Africa Marks Five Years of Impact

-Experts from Transforming Parkinson’s Care in Africa (TraPCAF), including Professor Richard Walker and Dr Natasha Fothergill-Misbah, underscored the urgency of improving early detection, diagnosis, and access to care.
-As CEI lead for TraPCAF across seven African countries, we continue to ensure that people affected by Parkinson’s actively shape the future of care, research, and advocacy.
+Experts from Transforming Parkinson’s Care in Africa (TraPCAF), including Professor Richard Walker and Dr Natasha Fothergill-Misbah, reinforced the urgent need for improved early detection, diagnosis, and access to care.
+As Community Engagement and Involvement (CEI) lead for TraPCAF across seven African countries, Parkinson’s Africa continues to ensure that people affected by Parkinson’s disease actively shape conversations around care, research, advocacy, and policy.

 Missed the live session or want to revisit the conversations?
 Watch here.